estiakjoni/doc/Git-Command.md

 ```<link>``` : <https://git-scm.com/download/win>

 ## Git Ignore

+You can configure Git to ignore files you don't want to check in to GitHub.
+You can create a *.gitignore* file in your repository's root directory to tell Git which files and directories to ignore when you make a commit.
+To share the ignore rules with other users who clone the repository, commit the *.gitignore* file in to your repository.

 A gitignore file specifies intentionally untracked files that Git should ignore.
 Patterns read from a .gitignore file in the same directory as the path.
 Each line in a gitignore file specifies a pattern.

+GitHub maintains an official list of recommended *.gitignore* files for many popular operating systems, environments, and languages in the `github/gitignore` public repository.
+You can also use gitignore.io to create a *.gitignore* file for your operating system, programming language, or IDE.
+For more information, see "[github/gitignore](https://github.com/github/gitignore)" and the "[gitignore.io](https://www.gitignore.io/)" site.

 **Create .gitignore file** `touch .gitignore`